haxtheweb/hax11ty/src/content/3_why.md

 ---
-title: Why HAX11ty
+title: Why this is better
-slug: why
+slug: why-stuff
 ---
 <p><ul>
     <li>Power of <a href="https://www.11ty.dev/">11ty</a> for publishing static / high SEO</li>